hungyipu/Odyssey/README.md

 |<br />
 |---allocate memory on device for input and output `PRE()`<br />
 |<br />
-|---compute number of grids, to cover the whole image plane
+|---compute number of grids, to cover the whole image plane<br />
 |<br />
 |---perform the [*for-loop* for GRRT](https://github.com/hungyipu/Odyssey/wiki/How-Odyssey-Works) `GPUcompute()`<br />
 |<br />